looker-open-source/sdk-codegen/packages/code-editor/README.md

 ### `<CodeCopy />`

-This component extends the `<CodeDisplay />` component and adds a "copy to Clipboard" button
+This component wraps the `<CodeDisplay />` component and adds a "copy to Clipboard" button

 | Prop | Description | Default |
 | ----------- | ----------- | ----------- |